 H Bridge

-Example: how to make an H Bridge for a reversing VDC motor application or alternative energy applications:
+Example: how to make an H Bridge for a reversing VDC motor application or alternative energy application:

 Use a HDD product where the voltage rating is at least twice the motor's rating.
 For example: a HDD-06V75 is rated for 60 volts DC so it would be a good choice for a 12 volt or 24 volt motor.
 Determine the maximum amperage inrush required for the motor and make sure that it is with-in the capability of the Power-io unit.
 The HDD-06V75 is rated for 75 amps when on a properly sized heat sink.